 Brown Teff Flour has a taste reminiscent of hazelnut, with a hint of chocolate.
 Our Teff Flour is stone-ground at Camas Country Mill in Eugene.
 The mill also grinds other grains, so this flour is not guaranteed gluten free.

-Store in a cool, dark, dry place in tightly covered container.
+Store in a cool, dark, dry place in a tightly covered container.
 Keeps best refrigerated or frozen.

 Country of Origin: USA